AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 ### Enable Frame.io users

-Workfront users who regularly use Frame.io should be marked as a Frame.io users.
+Workfront users who regularly use Frame.io should be marked as Frame.io users.
 Workfront administrators can designate Frame.io users in the Workfront User Profile.

-When a user is marked as a Frame.io user in Workfront and is added to a project:
+When a user is marked as a Frame.io user in Workfront and is added to a project,

 * They are added as a Collaborator in Frame.io
 * They can send assets from Frame.io to Workfront for formal review and approval